How to Play Multiplayer on Minecraft Java Edition

 "Can't connect to server"

-Check that you're running the exact same Minecraft version as the server.
-Even a minor version difference (1.21.11 vs 1.21) will prevent you from connecting.
-Switch your version in the Minecraft Launcher under Installations.
+Almost always a version mismatch.
+Check that you're on the exact same version as the server - even 1.21.1 vs 1.21 won't work.
+Switch versions in the Launcher under Installations.

 "Connection timed out"